backrunner/secstream/Readme.md

 ## 🔒 Security Architecture

+⚠️ **Important Security Disclaimer**

+**SecStream is NOT Digital Rights Management (DRM)**.
+It provides **content protection** to raise the barrier for audio piracy, but determined attackers with sufficient technical knowledge can still extract content.
+SecStream is designed to:

+- Make casual piracy significantly more difficult
+- Prevent direct file downloads and simple extraction
+- Add technical friction to the piracy process
+- Require understanding of encryption protocols to extract content

+**What SecStream does:**
+- ✅ Encrypts audio slices with unique session keys
+- ✅ Prevents direct access to complete audio files
+- ✅ Makes memory extraction more complex
+- ✅ Requires protocol knowledge to reconstruct content
+- ✅ Suitable for reasonable protection against casual piracy

+**What SecStream does NOT do:**
+- ❌ Provide legal protection or enforcement mechanisms
+- ❌ Stop determined attackers with reverse engineering skills
+- ❌ Prevent screen recording, audio capture, or analog extraction
+- ❌ Replace professional DRM solutions or content licensing
+- ❌ Guarantee content cannot be extracted by sophisticated users

+**For stronger protection, consider professional DRM solutions:**
+- Widevine, FairPlay, PlayReady for enterprise-grade protection
+- Content delivery networks with robust token authentication
+- Legal agreements, terms of service, and enforcement mechanisms
+- Audio watermarking and content fingerprinting systems

 ### Key Exchange Protocol

 1. **Client Request**: Client generates ECDH key pair and sends public key